January 16th lesson plan Moving

 Major points of the class lesson

-What does the 19th and early 20th century history of the Middle East have to do with Israel?
+the 19th and early 20th century history of the Middle East have to do with

 *For Muslims, the Holy Land is Arabia.
 (Mecca and Medina)